pedrohfmacedo/SystemVerilog_Projects/README.md

 * Design an FSM, starting with only a textual description of its operation.
 * Implement a digital design using the SystemVerilog HDL.
 * Write a testbench using the SystemVerilog HDL

+* ## Project 7: FLoating Adder
+​
+### Project Overview

+FSM BCD that converts only one input signal to the BCD type output, that is, a [3:0] output and reusing the project_05 block

+### Learning Objectives
+* Implement a digital design using the SystemVerilog HDL.
+* Write a testbench using the SystemVerilog HDL